sleekajibola/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 Task 1.
 Create a script that creates an alias
 Task 2.
-The path to success is to take massive, determined action
+The path to success is to take massive, determined action Task 3.
+Add /action to the PATH. /action should be the last directory the shell